 Eliminate Safety Stock and Old Inventory

-Generally, companies keep excess product to meet unseen demands.
+Generally, companies keep the excess product to meet unseen demands.
 This leads to excess inventory.
-If you are focussing on better forecasting techniques, there is no need for investing in safety stock.
+If you focus on better forecasting techniques, there is no need to invest in safety stock.
 Further, cut your losses and dispose of the old inventory.
 Invest the same money in faster-moving products.

 Reduce Purchase Quantity

-Conclusion: It is evident that the companies cannot afford to ignore the inventory turnover ratio.
+It is evident that companies cannot afford to ignore the inventory turnover ratio.
 While analyzing this ratio, it is imperative that you keep a lot of factors in mind.
-A lower inventory turnover ratio certainly needs to be improved.
-However, an excessively high turnover ratio is also not a healthy sign for the company.
+We should undoubtedly improve a lower inventory turnover ratio.
+However, an excessively high turnover ratio is also not a sign of a healthy company.